FTSE Bursa Malaysia KLCI

 The FTSE Bursa Malaysia KLCI, also known as the FBM KLCI, is a capitalisation-weighted stock market index, composed of the 30 largest companies on the Bursa Malaysia by market capitalisation that meet the eligibility requirements of the FTSE Bursa Malaysia Index Ground Rules.
 The index is jointly operated by FTSE and Bursa Malaysia.

 History

 It was first introduced on 4 April 1986 as the Kuala Lumpur Composite Index (KLCI), with a base value of 100, dated on 1 January 1977.

 In 2006, Bursa Malaysia partnered with FTSE to provide a suite of indices for the Malaysian market, to enhance the KLCI.
 FTSE Bursa Malaysia KLCI was one of the indices created to replace the KLCI.
 The new index was adopted on 6 July 2009, with the opening value taken from the closing value of the old KLCI on 3 July 2009.

 The enhancement will adopt the internationally recognised index calculation formula to increase transparency as well as making the index more tradable.

-Annual Returns
+Annual returns

 The following table shows the annual development of the FTSE Bursa Malaysia KLCI since 1976.

 Constituents

-The 30 constituent companies of the FBMKLCI, at the close of trading on 21 December 2020:
+The 30 constituent companies of the FBMKLCI, updated as of 5 December 2024: